-The AUS Bachelor of Science in Business Administration with major in Aviation Management combines theoretical learning with relevant, real-world business problems to give students the skills and understanding of key issues that affect businesses on a day-to-day basis.
-The tailored course work and student-centric approach sets the AUS business degree apart.
-The goal of this program is to give students the confidence from the learnt knowledge and acquired skill to kick-start their career or pursue entrepreneurship in an ever-changing business environment.
+The AUS Bachelor of Science in Business Administration with a specialization in Aviation Management combines theoretical learning with relevant, real-world business problems to give students the skills and understanding of key issues that affect businesses on a day-to-day basis.

 Why an AUS degree